Accounts Receivable Aging Report

 Aging reports can help you analyze your customers' payment history and track their late payments to adjust the collection practices to improve the debt recovery rate and average DSO.
 This can also aid in aligning the invoice timeline to your customer's payment history.

-To prepare an aging report, you will need details such as your customers' names, their outstanding balance amounts, and aging timelines.
+To prepare an aging report, you will need details such as your customer’s name, their outstanding balance amounts, and aging timelines.

 You can refer to this common aging schedule chart here to prepare an aging report: